gaehlerm/SoftwareEngineering/README.md

 ### Dependent tests

-It will happen frequently that you have a test that can only work if another test works.
+It will happen frequently that you have a test that can only pass if another test passes.
 They are coupled.
 For example, you have a function that writes a file.
 You write a test that calls this function and checks the existence of the file.
-Next you write a function that reads this file.
+Then you write a function that reads this file.
 In the test you will first call the function to create the file and then call the function to read it.
-Now these two tests are related.
-They both fail if the first test fails.
+These two tests are related.
+If the first test fails, the second test fails as well.
+It is inevetable.
 If the code fails to write a file it won't be possible to read it.
 This kind of dependency is bad design and violates the SRP.
 For one failing feature only one test should fail.
 This makes it much clearer where the error comes from.
-Having 50 failing tests at once is really annoying.
+Having 50 failing tests at once is really annoying as it's not obvious why the tests fail.

 Unfortunately having all the tests completely separated is a very hard, if not an impossible task.
 There is always some correlation between failing tests.
-In python tests can be made depending on each other with the `@pytest.mark.dependency` attribute.
-This allows us to skip tests that would certainly fail under the current circumstances.
+Though there is a technical solution.
+In python you can skip tests if a requirement for the test is not met.
+Tests can be made depending on each other with the `@pytest.mark.dependency` attribute.
+This allows us to skip tests that would certainly fail as another test already failed.

 ```py
 @pytest.mark.dependency()